Yorko/mlcourse.ai/book/topic09/topic9_part2_facebook_prophet.md

 show_forecast(cmp_df, prediction_size, 100, "New posts on Medium")
 ```

 At first glance, the prediction of the mean values by our model seems to be sensible.
-The high value of MAPE that we got above may be explained by the fact that the model failed to catch on to increasing peak-to-peak amplitude of weakly seasonality.
+The high value of MAPE that we got above may be explained by the fact that the model failed to catch on to increasing peak-to-peak amplitude of weekly seasonality.

 Also, we can conclude from the graph above that many of the actual values lie outside the confidence interval.
 Prophet may not be suitable for time series with unstable variance, at least when the default settings are used.
 We will try to fix this by applying a transform to our data.